jai-bansal/iris-data-machine-learning/README.md

 I divide the data into 100 training examples and 50 test examples.
 The 'data_creation.R' file in the 'master' branch creates the training and test sets.
 Note that this file can only be run in R.
+The training and test files are called 'train.csv' and 'test.csv' in all 3 branches.

 #### License:
 GNU General Public License